sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

 Follow these guidelines to install the PI to OCS Agent:

-* Install the agent on a host computer separate from your PI Data Archive deployment
+* Install the agent on a host computer separate from your PI Data Archive deployment.
-* Use an account that has been granted Administrator privileges
+* Use an account that has been granted Administrator privileges.
+* Configure access to the PI Data Archive Security tables and PI point data to be transferred.

 You can download the PI to OCS Agent Installation kit and then transfer it to the computer that will host the agent.